European User Consent

 The AdsConsent helper only provides you with the tools for requesting consent, it is up to the developer to ensure the consent status is reflected throughout the app.

-• Enable and configure GDPR and IDFA messaging in the Privacy & messaging section of AdMob's Web Console.
+To setup and configure ads consent collection, start by enabling and configuring GDPR and IDFA messaging in the Privacy & messaging section of AdMob's Web Console.

 -keep class com.google.android.gms.internal.consent_sdk.** { *; }